susom/redcap-em-clinical-data-conduit/README.md

 4. On the popup screen "Available Modules": Click the green "Enable" button for Duster

 ### Required System-Level Configuration
+#### Allowing non-admins to use DUSTER
+Check these two options so that non-admins can use DUSTER's project creation UI to create projects that have DUSTER automatically enabled on them:
+- Make module discoverable by users
+- Allow normal users to enable this module in projects

 #### Allowlist
 To prevent DUSTER from being visible to a broader userbase, users can only see DUSTER as an option when creating a new project if they in the allowlist.
 For a user to be part of the allowlist, their REDCap username (i.e., SUNet) must be entered in this setting.

 #### STARR-API Metadata Webservice URL
+You may set this to `https://starr-dev.med.stanford.edu/duster/api/v1/metadata`.

-Until DUSTER's STARR-API backend goes into production, this URL should point to your local STARR-API deployment's endpoint for getting DUSTER's metadata.
+Alternatively, this URL may instead point to your local STARR-API deployment's endpoint for getting DUSTER's metadata.
 The URL pathname is `/duster/api/v1/metadata`.
 >##### Example
 >My local STARR-API server listens at `http://127.0.0.1:8889` or `http://localhost:8889`.